petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 but I acknowledge different people have different preferred learning techniques.

-If you want help implementing CI/CD/CR practices in your lab, or want to talk more about the details and difficulties involved, shoot me an [email](mailto:petebachant@gmail.com) and I will hopefully have time to help you out (for free!)
+Nevertheless, if you're convinced of the value or are just curious enough and want help implementing CI/CD/CR practices in your lab, shoot me an [email](mailto:petebachant@gmail.com) and I will hopefully have time to help you out (for free!)